Fact Sheet - Digital records and the GIPA Act

 Increasingly as service delivery methods evolve, an agency may have an agreement with a private sector contractor to provide services to the public on its behalf.
 In these circumstances, the digital records held by the contractor may also be classified as government information under the GIPA Act even though the agency may not hold the record.
 This is because the Agency has an immediate right of access under the GIPA Act.
 Agencies and contractors should be aware that access applications can be made for this information and plan accordingly.
 The GIPA Act also outlines certain circumstances where information is not to be classified as government information held by an agency.

 Government information in a record that is generally accessible to the public may not necessarily be classed as a record held by the agency.
 For example, information found on an agency’s website is not government information held by an agency because it is available to the general public over the Internet.
-However agencies should also be aware that where information is no longer publically available, an access application can be made for that information.
+However agencies should also be aware that where information is no longer publicly available, an access application can be made for that information.

 Information received by an agency which is not solicited and not relevant to agency’s business or functions will not be classified as government information held by the agency.